davde-ms/ESU-activation-with-ARC/README.md

 - location is the Azure region where you want to deploy the ESU licenses.
 - state is the activation state of the ESU license.
 It can be "Activated" or "Deactivated".
 - edition is the edition of the ESU license.
 It can be "Standard" or "Datacenter".
-- csvFile is the path to the CSV file that contains the information about the ESU licenses you want to create.
+- csvFilePath is the path to the CSV file that contains the information about the ESU licenses you want to create.

 **Note**: you can use the optional parameters to add a prefix and/or suffix to the license name that will be created.
 If you specify "ESU-" as a prefix and "-marketing" as a suffix, the script will create licenses named "ESU-ServerName-marketing" for each server in the CSV file.
 That can help you differentiate licenses belonging to different departments or business units for example.